Legal

 Third parties

-We do not sell, share, or provide data to any third party.
+We do not sell your personal data, and we never share data that could identify you.
+We may share aggregated, anonymised, non-personal insights — for example, statistics on how people collectively use the simulator — including with clients of our professional version.
+These aggregates contain no personal data and cannot be traced back to an individual.
 The social sharing features (Twitter/X, LinkedIn, WhatsApp) use standard share URLs — no data is sent to those platforms until you actively click a share button, and at that point the interaction is governed by the respective platform's privacy policy.

 Contact